splynx/docs/files/en/networking/blocking_customers/blocking_customers.md

 Having adding a burst at the beginning is useful during system boot.

-#### For all other traffic, we will respond that the network is blocked.
+#### For all other traffic, we will respond that the network is blocked
 ###### by sending ICMP packet type 3 code 9. *"3/9 Communication with Destination Network is Administratively Prohibited".*

 This solution will remove all other delays, since the program sending the request will immediately be refused, instead of waiting for an answer for a while, and then trying again.